FraunhoferIOSB/FAAAST-Service/docs/source/about/about.md

 Furthermore, the AAS covers all stages of the lifecycle of an asset starting in the development phase, reaching the most importance in the operation phase and finally delivering valuable information for the decline/decomposition phase.

 To guarantee the interoperability of assets Industie 4.0 defines an information metamodel for the AAS covering all important aspects as type/instance concept, events, redefined data specification templates, security aspects, mapping of data formats and many more.
 Moreover interfaces and operations for a registry, a repository, publish and discovery are specified.
 At first glance the evolving specification of the AAS seems pretty complex and a challenging task for asset providers.
-To make things easier to FA³ST provides an implementation of several tools to allow easy and fast creation and management of AAS-compliant Digital Twins.
+To make things easier, FA³ST provides an implementation of several tools to allow easy and fast creation and management of AAS-compliant Digital Twins.

 ## Roadmap